Philadelphia Wrongful Conviction Lawyers

 Frequently Asked Questions about Wrongful Conviction in Philadelphia

-The harm that you suffered due to a wrongful conviction is generally considered to be a type of personal injury, meaning that you typically have two years from the date of your “injury” to file a lawsuit to seek compensation.
+The harm that you suffered due to a wrongful conviction is considered to be either a civil rights or personal injury matter, meaning that you typically have two years from the date of your “injury” or “incident” to file a lawsuit to seek compensation.
 This two-year period is usually measured from the date that you secure your release from a wrongful conviction and discover (or should discover through reasonable diligence) that your conviction was obtained by official misconduct or other legal fault.

 You may be entitled to pursue a claim for compensation for a wrongful conviction against individual officials who committed acts of gross negligence, recklessness, or willful misconduct that led to your conviction and incarceration, such as police officers, law enforcement investigators, or prosecutors.
 You may also seek to hold the organizations that employ those individuals liable as well, such as police departments, prosecutors’ offices, or municipal or state governments.